Skip to main content

 Sweden’s rail network

 Sweden’s rail network covers swathes of the country, all served by different rail companies: Sweden’s national rail company SJ, Snälltåget, Vy and Inlandsbanan operate nationally and internationally.
-MTRX and FlixTrain operate between Stockholm and Gothenburg.
+MTRX operate between Stockholm and Gothenburg.
 Buy your tickets on each train operator's website or in the station before travelling – keep in mind that tickets cannot be purchased on board.
 Even if your route is operated by another train company, it’s worth checking the SJ site for an overview of rail routes and destinations.

 Trains in Sweden range from SJ’s tilting Express trains (X2000 and X3000) and overnight sleeper trains – courtesy of SJ, Snälltåget and Vy – to rural railway lines like Inlandsbanan.
 Although wheelchair places can be booked on almost all SJ trains, accessible travel can vary according to train company, it’s best to check ahead.